JV3 Report2024-11-29T04:21:51+00:00

 JV3 modelling is like NatHERS modelling, yet with far more capabilities.
 The software used for the JV3 alternative method or the energy Performance Solution should be capable of hourly energy modelling of a building and should comply with the ABCB’s set of regulations.

-At Energy Compliance we model buildings with DesignBuilder modelling software.
+At Energy Compliance Consultants, we model buildings with DesignBuilder modelling software.
 This robust energy modelling software complies with all the requirements in NCC energy Performance Solution clauses.
 For commercial buildings, it complies with the ABCB Protocol for Building Energy Analysis Software (Version 2006.1).
-Referring to Clause 3 of the ABCB protocol for building energy analysis software; DesignBuilder software:
+Referring to Clause 3 of the ABCB protocol for building energy analysis software; DesignBuilder software is:

-Can geometrically describe the building in 3D, which accounts for the surface azimuth, tilt angles and adjacent structures and features;
+• Able to geometrically describe the building in 3D, which also accounts for the shading due to adjacent structures and features;

 (i) The building fabric; and